zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

 The rules for determining whether a query is auto-batched are determined by what query types are eligible for batching in the AWS API.
 The AWS [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) operation can only deal with `PutItem` and `DeleteItem` operations.
 Furthermore, for both of these operations - condition expressions are not allowed.
 The AWS [BatchGetItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html) operation is used for batching `GetItems`'s .

-So the rules are follows:
+So the rules are as follows:

 - A query only qualifies for auto-batching  if it passes the following criteria:
   - The query is a `PutItem` or `DeleteItem` operation (`put` and `deleteFrom` in the High Level API)